This Torah Short is about a man who serves coffee a tiny shop on mechanics’ row in Talpiot – until he discovers that he has an unusual power…

 They had to be punished or the world would never come to recognize the divine.

 Author’s note: This is not an inevitable story, just a warning on the risks of self-worship.
-It is within our power to take a completely different path – the path of complete redemption.
-Tune in next week for something uplifting 😊
+As this week’s Torah reading makes clear, it is within our power to take a completely different path – the path of complete redemption.
+So, tune in next week for something uplifting 😊